-If you keep going straight ahead of beach 5 into the dense forest, you will reach a beach which is not famous by its numbered name but an actual name.
-This beach is called Kalapathar beach.
+If you keep going straight ahead of Beach 5 into the dense forest, you will reach a beach that is not famous by its numbered name but by an actual name.
+This beach is called Kalapathar Beach.

 Barefoot Resort is a paradise in itself and is expensive as hell if you want to stay.
 However, we recommend you stop by here and visit the bar to drink a few cold beers to kill the heat.

 When you get out of Barefoot, walk to the other end of the beach (the right side) and you will reach a spot called “Neil’s Cove” – a hippie backpacker paradise and perfect for watching the sunset.